LEARNING GUIDE

 Trading Psychology & Mindset

-๐Ÿง Why Psychology is 80% of Trading
+๐Ÿง Why Psychology Matters in Trading

-You can have the best strategy in the world, but if you can't control your emotions, you'll still lose money.
+You can have a good strategy, but behavior often decides outcomesโ€”biases like loss aversion and overconfidence can overwhelm your edge.
 Trading psychology separates profitable traders from those who blow their accounts.

 ๐Ÿšจ The Harsh Truth